tenebrousedge/shell_guide/shell_guide.md

 ## Redirection

 This guy is called a pipe: `|`.
 It lets you chain commands together in very powerful ways.
 Its invention was actually a major milestone in computing (to be fair, 1973 was a far simpler time).
-We will get more into how you will use this in the [Unix Utilities][#unix-utilities] section, but here's a quick example that I use all the time:
+We will get more into how you will use this in the [Unix Utilities](#unix-utilities) section, but here's a quick example that I use all the time:
 ```shell
 $ du -h ~ | sort -hr | head -n 20
 ```